BnMcGn/warflagger/src/texts/faq.md

 ### How do I know that WarFlagger isn't censoring stuff?

-You don't, on our say so.
-Some things, such as illegal or pornographic material, we have no intention of hosting.
-If we go beyond this and interfere with legitimate discussion, we are breaking trust with the community.
+We don't promise not to.
+There are things that we certainly don't want to host.
+In exchange, we give you the raw material of the discussion, the ability to host your own content, and the source code to our software.

-WarFlagger - and its owners - are not critical to OpinML discussion.
-At the end of the day it is up to you, user and community, to decide whether the trust that you have loaned to us should be left with us.
-If not, you can and should migrate.
+We may be evil, but you can migrate.

 ### What if people post intolerant/irreverent/unkind things on WarFlagger?